microsoft/msfs-avionics-mirror/src/workingtitle-instruments-g3000/README.md

 Folks who want to build the G3000 from this source should be aware of two things.

 First, the G3000 uses a two-phased build, first compiling a shared code library that is then used by the individual components of the project.
-For this reason, two distinct build commants need to be run to get a full build.
+For this reason, two distinct build commands need to be run to get a full build.

     cd wtg3000common
     npm i && npm run build